 Should we change how we deliver our volunteering activities?

-Yes, even though the restrictions have been lifted organisations should still look for ways to change how they support people during the pandemic.
+Volunteer organisations must abide by NSW Health directives.
+However, even when restrictions have been lifted organisations should still look for ways to change how they support people during the pandemic.
 Organisations should:

 - develop a COVID-19 Safety Plan

 - if your service is delivered in a community centre, ask the centre administration to share their COVID-19 Safety Plan with you

 - if your service delivers activities in schools you will need to talk with the school Principal before you recommence delivery.
 For more information visit the NSW Department of Education website.

 - consider continuing programs online where this is possible.